majianjia/nnom/examples/rnn-denoise/README.md

 ## Gains and Voice Activity Detection

 In the default model, there is a secondary output which has only one neural, indicating whether *speech is detected*. `1` is detected, `0` is not detected.
-In the MCU example `main_arm.c`, this is linked to a onboard LED which turns on if `VAD neural > 0.5`.
+In the MCU example `main_arm.c`, this is linked to an onboard LED which turns on if `VAD neural > 0.5`.

 ![](figures/gains_vad_sample.png)

 ## Equalizer

-The example uses a 20 bands (default) or 13 bands (or any other you would like) to suppress the noise.
-This each band is filtered by 1 (default) or 2 (not stable) orders IIR bandpass filter.
+The example uses a 20 bands (default) or 13 bands (or any number of band you would like) to suppress the noise.
+Each frequency band is filtered by 1 (default) or 2 (not stable) orders IIR bandpass filter.
 The -3dB (cutoff) of 2 neighbour bands are intersected.
-The frequency response is shows here:
+The frequency response is shown here:

 ![](figures/equalizer_frequency_response.png)

 The signal will pass each band in parallel then added together.
 Due to the overlapping of each band, the signal might sound too loud and will leed to overflow (cracking noise).
-So a factor of `0.7` is multiple to the final signal(not a mathematically  calculated number).
+So a factor of `0.6` is multipled to the final signal (not a mathematically calculated number).

 ## Model structure